-- 34. After this study ends, we hope that injections for HIV prevention will be available to everyone, along with daily pills, so young women can choose what method best suits their personal needs.
-We would like to hear your thought on how we can successfully get these HIV prevention strategies into the community. - 35.
-How can we best reach adolescent girls and young women who might benefit from HIV prevention? - 36.
-How can we support people who want to use injections? - a.
+- 32. Now that that injections for HIV prevention are approved in the US to everyone, along with daily pills, young people can choose what method best suits their personal needs.
+We would like to hear your thoughts on how we can successfully get these HIV prevention strategies into the community. - 33.
+How can we best reach adolescents, including sexual and gender minority youth, who might benefit from HIV prevention? - 34.
+How can we support people who want to use injectable PrEP? - a.
 What specific support will adolescents need? - b.
 Who should provide that support? - c.
-How and where should that support be provided? - 37.
-In what type of place would most like to go to get injectable PrEP? (probe for type of clinic; mobile vs. standard) Why? - a.
+How and where should that support be provided? - 35.
+In what type of place would you most like to go to get injectable PrEP? (probe for type of clinic; mobile vs. standard) Why? - a.
 What kind of provider should give the injections?
-Why? - 38.
+Why? - 36.
 What will be most challenging about introducing injectable HIV prevention to adolescents?